HaochenH/pipHelper/readme.md

 The `inst()` function first checks the type of the package name parameter using the isinstance() function.
 If package is a string, the function checks if the string contains a comma character.
 If it does, the string is split into a list of strings using the split() method, and then the function is called recursively with the list of strings as the argument.

-> t could be used to quickly build an environment if a python program needs dependencies.
+It could be used to quickly build an environment if a python program needs dependencies.